ading2210/shimboot/README.md

 #### I want to use a different Linux distribution.
 How can I do that?
 Using any Linux distro is possible, provided that you apply the [proper patches](https://github.com/ading2210/chromeos-systemd) to systemd and recompile it.
 Most distros have some sort of bootstrapping tool that allows you to install it to a directory on your host PC.
 Then, you can just pass that rootfs directory into `patch_rootfs.sh` and `build.sh`.

+Here is a list of distros that are supported out of the box:
+- Debian 12
+- Debian Unstable
+- Alpine Linux

+PRs to enable support for other distros are welcome.

 Debian Sid (the rolling release version of Debian) is also supported if you just want newer packages, and you can install it by passing an argument to `build_complete.sh`:
 ```bash
 sudo ./build_complete.sh dedede release=unstable
 ```

 There is also experimental support for Alpine Linux.
-The Alpine disk image is about half the size compared to Debian.
+The Alpine disk image is about half the size compared to Debian, although some applications are missing.
 Pass the `distro=alpine` to use it:
 ```bash
 sudo ./build_complete.sh dedede distro=alpine
 ```